 In 2011 I was awarded a Government of Canada Commonwealth Research Fellowship to undertake postdoctoral research with Professor Laurel Schafer at the University of British Columbia in Vancouver.
 This research involved the use of early transition metal, primarily Ti complexes for the synthesis of biopolymers.

 In 2012 I was awarded a Bath Prize Fellowship to commence independent research in the field of catalysis with subsequent appointment to Lecturer in 2014.
 I was awarded an EPSRC Early Career Fellowship, which commenced in December 2017 and was promoted to Reader in 2019.
-My research continues to span the fields of organic, organometallic and coordination chemistry with a specific focus on Fe catalysed main group element bond transformations.
+I was awarded the RSC Sir Edward Frankland Fellowship and Philip Leverhulme Prize in 2022.

 Dr Samantha Lau